2018 Hawaii false missile alert: State response

 By 8:10 a.m.
 HST, two minutes after the first alert, Hawaii National Guard Adjutant General Arthur "Joe" Logan had contacted U.S. Pacific Command and confirmed there had been no missile launch.
 At that time, the Honolulu Police Department was notified that the alert had been a false alarm.
 Officials used the State Warning Point system at 8:13 a.m. to cancel the alert, preventing it from being sent out to any phones that had not already received it, such as those that were switched off or did not have reception.
 The employee who originally sent out the erroneous notification did not respond when directed to cancel the alert, according to state officials.
 He later said he felt like he had been dealt a "body blow" upon realizing the supposed attack had been a drill, the Associated Press reported.
 Another unidentified worker grabbed the employee's computer mouse and canceled the alert when the first employee failed to respond.

 Official messages refuting the emergency alert were not sent out until 8:20 a.m., according to the timeline released by officials after the incident.
 Hawaii Emergency Management Agency accounts on Facebook and Twitter posted messages at that time urging people to disregard the erroneous alert.
 Minutes later, Governor David Ige retweeted the HI-EMA message on Twitter and posted a similar message on Facebook to notify followers that the alert had been canceled.
 Ige later said the delay was caused in part by the fact he did not know his Twitter login information.
 An email from the state was also sent at about 8:25 a.m. advising that the initial alert was not correct, the Honolulu Star-Advertiser reported.

 Electronic highway signs were also used to spread the word that the alert had been issued "in error" and that there was no threat to Hawaii.

 Second alert

 At 8:45 a.m.
-HST, 38 minutes after the initial alert was sent to smartphones in Hawaii, a second emergency alert was sent, which stated:
+HST, 38 minutes after the initial alert was sent to smartphones in Hawaii, a second emergency alert (a Civil Emergency Message) was sent, which stated:

 There is no missile threat or danger to the State of Hawaii.
 Repeat.
 False Alarm.

 The second alert was sent "well after everyone from Hawaii's congressional delegation to the U.S. Pacific Command had assured the world on Twitter that it was a false alarm", Pacific Business News remarked.

 Governor David Ige explained at a news conference that afternoon that officials "had to initiate a manual process" and obtain authorization from the Federal Emergency Management Agency in order to send the second alert because there was no automated way to countermand the first alert.
 Those procedures accounted for the delay more than 30 minutes after officials had confirmed internally that the alert was inaccurate, according to officials.